DS-project-2025-team/ds-project-2025/docs/final_report/parts/communication/index.typ

   caption: [System states and transitions.], )<fig:states>

-In this section, we will introduce the external messages and discuss the internal messages by system state.
+In this section, we will discuss the internal messages by system state and give a summary of message types.

-#include "external_messages.typ"
 #include "initialization.typ"
 #include "ready.typ"
 #include "failures.typ"